 There have been multiple cases of paranormal activity reports on the island but two particular places stand out.
 The first one is the Botanic Gardens, located at the same place where the Royal Hospital for Chest Diseases used to be.
 There were multiple reports of strange men weeping and groaning in the garden.

 The other one is the old manor house of Knighton Gorges.
 This house has been demolished since the 1800s.
 However, supposedly a ghostly apparition of the manor appears every New Year at midnight.

 Isola La Gaiola, Italy

-This deserted islands in the Gulf of Naples was once a symbol of wealth.
+When speaking of haunted islands, Isola La Gaiola deserves a special mention.
+This deserted island in the Gulf of Naples was once a symbol of wealth.
 However, a series of unfortunate mysterious events changed this.
 In the 1920s’ the body of the then-owner appeared inside a rolled-up carpet.
 Otto Grunback from Germany was the next owner but not for long.
 He suffered a heart attack shortly after buying the property.

 The next owner, a pharmaceutical tycoon from Switzerland committed suicide.
 Gianni Agnelli, the head of Fiat and the next owner, suffered a similar faith.
 His nephew was the next owner and he died from an extremely rare type of cancer.
 The last owner was kidnaped shortly after buying the island.
 Isola La Gaiola has been on the market ever since.

 Back in the 1800s, this island served as a quarantine station for the Bubonic Plague.
 According to several sources, residents that had even the slightest signs of illness were thrown here against their will.
 If these rumors are true, that means that roughly 50% of Poveglia’s soil is composed of dead human remains.